amfairley/nunisi/README.md

     * better carousel transitions
 - Update the booking form to a new, slender design.
 - available_rooms.html
-    * Message for no rooms available
-    * Styling
     * Add filtering to rooms
+- rooms_superuser.html
+    * Add carousel for multiple room images

 ## Technologies Used